Combining Qualitative and Quantitative Research for the Best Results

 Loops is the new way to combine qualitative and quantitative research

-A key difference between Loops and traditional qualitative surveys is that Loops uses visual inputs and annotations.
+A key difference between Loops and traditional qualitative surveys is that Loops uses visual inputs and annotations to collect numerical data from what is essentially non numerical data.
 This is because these often deliver clearer answers and highly actionable insight.

-4. Each participant answers each question by annotating the visual stimulus.
-This UX makes it easy to for them to comment and easy for you to understand (low cognitive overhead).
+Each participant answers each question by annotating the visual stimulus.
+This UX makes it easy for them to comment and easy for you to understand (low cognitive overhead).

 Our exciting hybrid research method provides new ways to target participants and explore their attitudes with speed, scale, depth, and discovery.